olavea/Where-Do-Heroic-Princesses-Come-From/book/text/4_you_dont_KNOW_why.md

 ## Todays Tiny Tasks for Non-devs:
 Take a look at how Benedicte makes sure nobody can read the card numbers of her donators to POW!

-If the user clicks the payment button, she is redirected to a page where she may write her card number and it is all good because Stripe makes sure her card number is always unreadable.
+Imagine you are the user clicking the payment button, you get redirected to a page where you write your card number and it is all good because Stripe makes sure your card number is always unreadable.

 Go to the [POW! code on GitHub by clicking this link](https://github.com/raae/pow-app/blob/master/src/components/AngelsCheckout.js)